greenelab/deep-review/sections/05_treat.md

 compiling large datasets of patient records may unlock the power of deep learning for clinical practice.

-### Effects of drugs on transcriptomic responses

-*We discussed a few papers that operate on Library of Network-Based Cellular Signatures (LINCS) gene expression data.
-We could briefly introduce the goals of that resource and comment on the deep learning applications.
-In the Issues, we had reservations about whether the improvements in expression prediction are good enough to make a practical difference in the domain and feature selection and construction.*
-*Also, note that this now (partially?) covered in the drug repositioning subsection above.*

 ### Ligand-Based Prediction of Bioactivity

 In the biomedical domain, high-throughput chemical screening aims to improve